borjaIgartua/borjaigartua.github.io/_pages/appsfactory.md

         url: /appsfactory/mywires
         class: multiple_row_image
     title: Trützschler
-    excerpt: 'This was my bigest project in Germany.
-I lead the iOS development of this project working together with a team of 10 people.
+    excerpt: 'This was my biggest project in Germany.
+I led the iOS development of this project working together with a team of 10 people.
 We worked around 4 months to finish it'
     size: teaser-medium
     url: "/appsfactory/mywires"
     btn_label: "Read More"